Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_3_4 Label

 The tag gives a persistent address to a label.
 The label – the semantics of the tag – is a place in the data framework where attributes, which contain data, are attached.
-The data framework is, in fact, a tree of labels with a root as the ultimate father label (refer to the following figure):
+The data framework is, in fact, a tree of labels with a root as the ultimate father label.

-@image html /user_guides/ocaf/images/ocaf_image007.png
-@image latex /user_guides/ocaf/images/ocaf_image007.png

 Label can not be deleted from the data framework, so, the structure of the data framework that has been created can not be removed while the document is opened.
 Hence any kind of reference to an existing label will be actual while an application is working with the document.